TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 backend (:file:`typo3/index.php`) and install tool (:file:`typo3/install.php`).

 ..  versionchanged:: 12.0
-    Starting with TYPO3 v12 (or v11 using the `typo3/cms-composer-installers` v4)
+    Starting with TYPO3 v12 (or v11 using `typo3/cms-composer-installers` v4)
     the system extensions are not located in this directory anymore.
 They can now be found in the :ref:`directory-vendor` folder.